ckathleen/dcrdocs/docs/mining/proof-of-stake/solo-proof-of-stake.md

 ---

+## **Voting**
+In order for your hot wallets to vote as you wish you will need to connect to each one and specify your voting choices.
+This is done by using the following commands:

+To see what votes are available.

+`dcrctl --wallet getvotechoices`

+To set a vote preference.

+`dcrctl --wallet setvotechoice <agendaid> <choice>`

+So if for example you wished to vote `yes` for the proposed sdiff algo change which will be the first hard fork vote you would do:

+`dcrctl --wallet setvotechoice sdiffalgorithm yes`

+And remember this process will need to be repeated on each VPS instance runnig a hot voting wallet.

+---

 ## **Ticket Buying**
 Now from your cool wallet you can purchase tickets using the following command once your wallet is unlocked: